 Q. What should I expect from my appointments?

 A. Depending on the age of your child, and the reason for seeking naturopathic care, your initial visit is between 60-90 minutes long and includes a thorough health history with a basic physical exam.
 The information that you provide during this visit, along with the results of any laboratory or diagnostic testing, is then used to create a personalized treatment plan.
 Subsequent visits, including routine well-child exams, are generally 30-45 minutes.

 Acute 15 minute, walk-in appointments are also available for established patients regarding issues that may be addressed quickly and immediately.
 These visits may include treatment for colds, flu, ear infections and fevers, as well as yeast and urinary tract infections.

 Q. Does my child still need a pediatrician?

-A. Naturopathic doctors are trained as primary care providers in Ontario and are qualified to perform routine screening exams for children’s health and developmental issues.
+A. Naturopathic doctors are trained to perform routine screening exams for children’s health and many conditions can be addressed with naturopathic treatments.
 However, it is not currently in our scope of practice to prescribe pharmaceutical drugs or provide vaccinations.
-If you are planning on vaccinating your child, you should establish a relationship with a medical doctor.
+I do recommend that you establish a relationship with a family doctor or a pediatrician in order to have seamless access to specialist referrals, vaccinations and pharmaceutical drugs, even if you decide that I will be your first point of contact for health care.

 Q. Do you treat adults as well?